clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-rhel.rst

       .. note::
          This version of Red Hat does not support `bootctl install`.
-Perform the steps in :ref:`multi-boot-reset-bl` instead.
+Perform the steps in :ref:`multi-boot-restore-bl` instead.

    #.
 Reboot.